porrasm/macro-framework/docs/markdown/getting_started.md

 ### The command class

 The [Command](../html/class_macro_framework_1_1_commands_1_1_command.html) class is the base class which you should inherit whenever you create some custom functionality.
 I recommend grouping similar commends together in a single Command class and creating a new class for each time you want to create some new functionality.

+It is possible to use this framework without a single Command class.
+The IDynamicActivator interface offers an alternative which is more similar to that of AutoHotKey for example.

 ## Keybinds and keyevents